-Temporary Assistance for Needy Families program: Families are informed of TANF programs through written materials, website resources, conversations with the MCCRRN and LOCATE: Child Care staff.
+Temporary Assistance for Needy Families program: Families are informed of TANF programs through written materials, website resources, conversations with local CCRCs and LOCATE: Child Care staff.
 Head Start and Early Head Start programs: Maryland awarded a contract to a vendor to provide eligibility determination services for the Child Care Subsidy program.
 Customers who contact the vendor are informed of Head Start and Early Head Start programs.
 Families also receive information through written materials and website resources.
 LOCATE: Child Care also provides information to families.
 Low Income Home Energy Assistance Program (LIHEAP): DHS uses a universal application form for human services programs.
-Families are informed of other programs for which they may be eligible through MSDE's Child Care Subsidy program vendor.
+Families are informed of other programs for which they may be eligible through the state's Child Care Subsidy program vendor .
 Families are also provided information concerning this program when they contact LOCATE: Child Care.
 Supplemental Nutrition Assistance Programs (SNAP) Program: DHS uses a universal application form for human services programs.
-Families are informed of other programs for which they may be eligible through the MSDE's Child Care Subsidy program vendor.
+Families are informed of other programs for which they may be eligible through the state's Child Care Subsidy program yendor.
+Families are also provided information concerning this program program vendor.
 Families are also provided information concerning this program when they contact LOCATE: Child Care.
 Women, Infants, and Children Program (WIC) program: Families are informed through written materials, website resources, information disseminated through child care providers, and community partners.
 Families are also provided information concerning this program when they contact LOCATE: Child Care.
-Child and Adult Care Food Program (CACFP): Information concerning the CACFP is disseminated by child care licensing offices, , and the MCCRRN Medicaid and Children's Health Insurance Program (CHIP): DHS uses a universal application form for human services programs.
-Families are informed of other programs for which they may be eligible through MSDE's vendor for Child Care Subsidy services.
-Families are also provided information concerning this program when they contact LOCATE: Child Care.
+Child and Adult Care Food Program (CACFP): Information concerning the CACFP is disseminated child care licensing offices, child care providers, and child care resource and referral agencies.
+Medicaid and Children's Health Insurance Program (CHIP): DHS uses a universal application form for human services programs.
+Families are informed of other programs for which they may be eligible through the state's vendor for child care subsidy services Families are also provided information concerning this program when they contact LOCATE: Child Care.
 Programs carried out under Section 619 and Part C of the Individuals with Disabilities Education Act (IDEA): Families are informed of the IDEA through written materials and website resources.

 Describe how the Lead Agency makes available to parents, providers, and the general public information on research and best practices concerning children's development, including physical health and development, particularly healthy eating and physical activity.
 Information about successful parent and family engagement should also be shared.
 At a minimum, include what information is provided, how the information is provided, and how the information is tailored to a variety of audiences and include any partners in providing this information.
 Information is posted on the DECD website and conferences are held throughout the year to provide information pertaining to research and best practices.
-Approved training, provided by the MCCRRN and the approved trainer network must include sharing information on best practices.
+Approved training, provided by the CCRCs and the approved trainer network. must include sharing information on best practices.